There’s a silent epidemic in homes across the country. It doesn’t make headlines or trend on social media, but the impact that it has is massive.

 Closet finance can show up in every stage of life:

-- Young adults afraid to ask questions about credit, budgeting, or investing—so they wing it, and often learn the hard way.
+• Young adults afraid to ask questions about credit, budgeting, or investing—so they wing it, and often learn the hard way.

-- Couples living together for years without ever discussing debt, spending habits, or financial goals.
+• Couples living together for years without ever discussing debt, spending habits, or financial goals.

-- Parents never explaining money to their kids, assuming schools or life will do the teaching.
+• Parents never explaining money to their kids, assuming schools or life will do the teaching.
 (Spoiler: they won’t.)

-- Professionals who’ve earned more than ever but still live paycheck to paycheck, unsure of how to create lasting wealth.
+• Professionals who’ve earned more than ever but still live paycheck to paycheck, unsure of how to create lasting wealth.

-Today’s world demands new financial thinking:
+Todays world demands a new type of financial thinking:

-- Diversified income streams
+• Diversified income streams

-- Smart debt management
+• Smart debt management

-- Strategic investing
+• Strategic investing

-- Leveraging financial tools like life insurance, trusts, or high-yield savings
+• Leveraging financial tools like life insurance, trusts, or high-yield savings

-- Building a network of accountability—not secrecy
+• Building a network of accountability, not secrecy

-Here’s how we start:
+Here’s how to start:

 1. Talk to Yourself First

-Take stock of where you are—honestly.
+Take stock of where you are…honestly.
 What are your money habits?
 What are your fears?
-What do you want financially, and have you given yourself permission to pursue it?
+What do you want financially and have you given yourself permission to pursue it?

 2. Bring Finance Out of the Closet at Home